wrepi/github-pages-with-jekyll/index.md

 # Welcome to my blog

 I'm glad you are here.
-I plan to talk about ...
+I plan to talk about ... some stupid things :D
-It's just a simple try ;)